 This course introduces students to a variety of topics that underscore the interrelationship of cultures, literatures, philosophy, film, music and visual arts beginning with the Roman Empire through to modern Italy, France and Spain.
 Historical events and key features of various time periods serve as the framework.
-Students are exposed to a wide range of sources, including artistic works and written documents.
+Students are exposed to a wide range of sources, including visual art and literary texts.
 This course involves extensive reading, active comprehension and engaged participation.